HMV: COVID-19 pandemic and 100th birthday (2020–2021)

 From 22 March to 15 June, and then from 5 November to 2 December 2020 and from 4 January 2021 to 12 April 2021 (in England), all HMV shops were closed due to the COVID-19 pandemic.

 Into the 2020s, HMV began opening new and relocated shops, including in locations which previously had HMV branches that had earlier shut, such as Solihull.
 In some cases these new outlets were opened in shops vacated by the demise of other retail chains, particularly Arcadia Group, with an HMV shop opened in Dunfermline premises previously occupied by Burton Menswear and Dorothy Perkins, a return to Broadway Shopping Centre, Bexleyheath – again in former Burton/Perkins premises – nine years after the closure of their previous shop in the town, and a relocation in Wigan from a smaller prior site to larger premises vacated by Topshop/Topman.

+In March 2021, The Empire music venue in Coventry announced it would relocate and would rename itself as the HMV Empire as part of a sponsorship deal.

 In July 2021, HMV celebrated its 100th birthday.
 In celebration, the firm released 37 limited edition vinyl albums.
 A 100 track CD compilation entitled Now That's What I Call HMV was also released.
 The album was only available to buy at HMV shops, and online on HMV's website, plus eBay.

-In 2021, the company began to rebrand, using the motto "The HMV Shop" for shopfronts and social media; the previous logo is still used in most shops (including the flagship HMV Vault shop), and the website.
+In October 2021, the company began to rebrand, using the motto "The HMV Shop" for shopfronts and social media; the previous logo is still used in most shops (including the flagship HMV Vault shop), and the website.

 The Oxford Street shop re-opened in November 2023 after four years of closure.

 In April 2023, it was confirmed that HMV had signed up to reopen a new-format shop in their original home at 363 Oxford Street after four years away, during which time the premises had been occupied temporarily by "American candy" outlets, along with other vacated shops on the street.
 This will be, following runs from 1921 to 2000 and 2013–2019, HMV's third stint at 363 Oxford Street.

 On 18 May 2023, Sunrise Records announced that HMV would re-enter the Irish market again with a shop on Dublin's Henry Street, in a unit previously occupied by the company during their first incarnation.
 The shop opened on 30 June 2023.

 On 21 July 2024, Phil Halliday, the managing director of HMV announced; that there was an increase of customers buying physical media formats of films and television shows commercially released on DVD and Blu-ray.